-Figure 19-1.
-Kigali Amendment emission of HFCs.
-The Kigali Amendment to the Montreal Protocol limits the production and consumption of a group of hydrofluorocarbons (HFCs) with high global warming potentials.
-The HFCs are considered long-term substitutes for ozone depleting substances (ODSs) because HFCs lack chlorine and bromine, and therefore pose no direct threat to the ozone layer.
+Figure Q19-1.
+HFC emissions and the Kigali Amendment.
+The Kigali Amendment to the Montreal Protocol limits the production and consumption of a group of hydrofluorocarbons (HFCs) with high global warming potentials (GWPs).
+HFCs are considered replacement compounds for ozone-depleting substances (ODSs) because HFCs lack chlorine and bromine, and therefore pose no direct threat to the ozone layer.
 Avoiding substantial emissions of high-GWP HFCs through the implementation of the Kigali Amendment will increase future climate protection.
 HFCs have a wide range of GWPs given their different physical and chemical properties (see Table Q6-1 and Figure Q17-3).
 The panels show emissions of widely used high-GWP HFCs.
-The emissions are weighted by the GWP of each compound; with this weighting, emissions are expressed as CO2-equivalent mass per year.
+The emissions are weighted by the 100-yr GWP of each compound; with this weighting, emissions are expressed as CO2-equivalent mass per year.
 In the left panel, emissions are based upon an analysis of atmospheric observations up to 2013 and projections to 2100 that represent an upper range to future global emissions in the absence of the Kigali Amendment and national regulations.
-The right panel shows GWPweighted emissions assuming international compliance with the provisions of the Kigali Amendment.
+The right panel shows GWP-weighted emissions based on atmospheric observations up to 2020 as well as projections to 2100, again assuming international compliance with the provisions of the Kigali Amendment.
 The projections in the right panel include a category termed low-GWP alternatives that is comprised of refrigerant compounds that have GWPs much lower than the refrigerants they replace.
-Low-GWP alternatives include a subset of HFCs known as hydrofluoroolefins (HFOs) that, like all HFCs, are composed only of hydrogen, fluorine and carbon atoms.
+Low-GWP alternatives include a subset of HFCs known as hydrofluoroolefins (HFOs), which are also composed only of hydrogen, fluorine and carbon atoms.
 The chemical structure of HFOs results in these compounds being more reactive in the lower atmosphere (troposphere) than other HFCs and, consequently, HFOs have shorter lifetimes after atmospheric release (see Table Q6-1).
 As a result, emissions of HFOs cause substantially lower radiative forcing than emissions of the same mass of high-GWP HFCs.

-(A gigatonne = 1 billion (10) metric tons = 1 trillion (10) kilograms.
-The $CO_2$ -equivalent emission unit means release of a GHG would result in the same amount of radiative forcing of climate as release of the same mass of $CO_2$ , over a 100-year time interval.)
+(A gigatonne = 1 billion (109) metric tons = 1 trillion (1012) kilograms.
+A CO2-equivalent emission of a non-CO2 GHG is an emission amount that results in the same RF of climate over a 100-year time interval as a release of the same mass of CO2.)